Vectorized/preapprove/README.md

 - NFT Contracts

-  ERC721 or ERC1155 compliant contracts that can override `isApprovedForAll(address collector, address operator)` to consult the registry to check if the operator is pre-approved by a specified lister which the collector is subscribed to.
+  ERC721 or ERC1155 compliant contracts that can override
+  `isApprovedForAll(address collector, address operator)` to consult the registry,
+  returning true if the operator is pre-approved by the specified lister which the collector is subscribed to.

 - Registry